UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week08/lecture07p2.md

  * What's the user interface like?
  * Is it declarative or is it procedural/imperative?

-notes: in the HW you will look at several different forms of interfaces for making the same plot and thought a bit about how a user of the viz might go about making different plots and how some pathways to viz might be more or less intative for you and your given task
+notes: in the HW you will look at several different forms of interfaces for making the same plot and thought a bit about how a user of the viz might go about making different plots and how some pathways to viz might be more or less intuitive for you and your given task

 ---